kjolley/BIGSdb_documentation/data_downloads.rst

 Alphabetical list
 =================
 Loci can be displayed in an alphabetical list.
 Loci will be grouped in to tables by initial letter.
 If common names are set for loci, they will be listed by both primary and common names.

 .. image:: /images/data_downloads/alleles4.png

-Click the green download links for the required locus.
+Click the download links for the required locus.

 All loci by scheme
 ==================